Naereen/web-sphinx/cv.en.rst

    - problem-solving and communication skills;
    - good understanding and use of the actual web and generic technologies;
    - eager to learn and develop new skills;
-   - passionate of new technologies;
+   - passionate about new technologies;

  * :International experience: some trips in Spain, Germany, Sweden, Italy, UK, Ireland, USA, Canada, Switzerland, Luxembourg **since 2004**;
  * :Other experiences: